krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 The graphical interface consists of four parts:

-- A dropdown list "States" with the following options:
+- A dropdown list (pl.
+"Stany") with the following options:
     - Stationary States
     - Non-stationary States
 - The central panel displaying visualizations.